bash — standard shell

 bash$

-String Comparison in bash
+String comparison in bash

 The general form of a string comparison is string1 operator string2.
 The following are available: